 Measured dot paper for use in a variety of math learning situations where a square arrangement of dots is needed.

 Dot paper can be useful in a variety of mathematical situations.
 For example, it is quite useful for drawing side views of connecting cube structures or other rectangular based figures.
 One very interesting use of dot paper is to find the area of irregular polygons using Pick's Formula (named after Georg Alexander Pick).
 You could decompose an irregular polygon into regular polygons, find the area of each polygon and add the areas, or you could use the much easier Pick's Formula which is to add the number of interior dots to half of the boundary dots and subtract one.
-You can see more about Pick's Formula and some examples at Wikipedia.

 Dot paper can actually be used for just about anything for which grid paper can be used.
 Dot paper is grid paper without the line segments in between the vertices.
 Some people prefer dot paper as the page is less busy and allows better definition of anything that is drawn on the page.